RediSearch/RediSearch/README.md

 Which basically means you can freely use this for your own projects without "virality" to your code, as long as you're not modifying the module itself.
 See [This Blog Post](https://redislabs.com/blog/why-redis-labs-modules-are-agpl/) for more details.

-### Note About Stability

-RediSearch is still under development and can be considered Alpha.
-While we've tested it extensively with big data-sets and very high workloads, and it is very stable - the API itself may change.
-You are welcome to use it, but keep in mind future versions might change things.